 Usually OSD tends to only affect one knee, though in 20-30% of cases people get symptoms in both knees.

 (Protect, Rest, Ice, Compress, Elevate) - the first line of treatment.

-Rest from any aggravating activities is extremely important, else the
+Rest from any aggravating activities is extremely important or else the

 condition just gets worse.
 Once you return to sport, ice on the knee

 before and after can also help.
 Visit the